mariusespejo/express-basicauth/README.md

 var app = express();

 /**
- * All you need is a function which returns a promise that is resolved once authenticated.
+ * All you need is a function which returns a promise that is resolved once authenticated
  * You can also use async functions for this
  */
 function myCustomAuthenticator(username, password) {